-Prior to mowing, debris such as rocks, sticks, toys, etc, should be removed from the turf area.
+Prior to mowing, debris such as rocks, sticks etc. should be removed from the turf area.
 This not only reduces the damage caused to mower blades and bed knife (cylinder mowers) it may also prevent serious injury as mowers can throw solid objects considerable distances.

 Mow when the turf is dry, it cuts more easily, doses not clog up the mower, gives a finer appearance and requires less time to cut.
-Most importantly, mowing when wet assists in the spread of disease - mowing wet grass should be avoided altogether.
+Mowing when wet dulls the mower blade quicker, can leave clumps of grass on the surface which may kill the mown turf undereath and assists in the spread of disease - mowing wet grass should be avoided altogether.

 The rotary-type mower cuts by the impact of a knife blade operated in a horizontal plane.
 It causes a certain amount of mutilation and injury to the leaf blade at the point of impact.
 The rotary mower can be used to cut taller grass and weeds and can mulch fallen leaves.
 Scalping can be a problem with rotary mowers when the turf surface is uneven.

 The cylinder guides the grass leaves against the bottom blade (bed knife).
 The bed knife is the actual cutting blade and should be maintained and sharpened regularly.
 The cutting action of the cylinder against the bed knife results in a scissors-type effect.
 Cylinder mowers require a relatively smooth surface for effective operating.
-The cylinder mower is preferred and more effective when regular close cutting occurs and a dense turf sward is required.
-Cylinder mowers can be more costly to run than rotary types, as the cylinder requires specialist machine sharpening.
+The cylinder mower is the preferred mower providing a cleaner and optional shorter mowing.

 Mulching mowers tend to cut grass into finer pieces allowing it to filter down among the existing grass leaf.
 Use a catcher when weed seeds are prevalent or when excess grass is rolling up behind the mower.